Ke-no/ASG1-ID/README.md

   3. Carousell animation text.
   4. Playlist (4 boxes in rows) able to listen to songs by pressing into the singles.
   5. About us section, button links to Band's Youtube Page.
   6. Small section of the newly released merchandise for pre-orders.
-Clicking on the pre-order button will navigate you to a form page and let you fill in your details so they can notify users when merchandise is on sale.
+Clicking on the "PRE-ORDER" button will navigate users to the form page and let he/she fill in his/her details so they can notify them when the merchandise is on sale.
   7. Footer about copyrights.

 - Goods page
   1. Header for navigation of pages.
   2. Banner with illustrations.
   3. Carousell animation text.
   4. Products section.
-Clicking on the pre-order button will navigate you to a form page and let you fill in your details so they can notify users when merchandise is on sale.
+Clicking on the "PRE-ORDER" button will navigate users to the form page and let he/she fill in his/her details so they can notify them when the merchandise is on sale.
   5. Footer about copyrights.

 - Live page
  1. Header for navigation of pages.
  2. animated banner with interactive button.
  3. Carousell animation text.
  4. Purchasing of live tour tickets section.
-All of the tickets are sold, so the sold out button is shown.
-When clicked a alert will appear notifying the user that the tickets were sold out.
+All of the tickets are sold, so the "SOLD OUT" button is shown.
+When clicked, a alert will appear notifying the user that the tickets were sold out.
  5. Footer about copyrights.

 - News page